Kasundi: Traditions

 Originally kasundi-making was the prerogative of the Brahmin caste and relished by the elites.
-Later respected families were allowed to make kasundi following auspicious rituals while maintaining a high level or hygiene and purity.
+Later respected families were allowed to make kasundi following auspicious rituals while maintaining a high level of hygiene and purity.
 It was mostly made by women who were considered appropriate, as widows, spinsters and menstruating women were barred from taking any part.
 Those who cleaned, husked and prepared the kasundi were not allowed to taste any bitter or sour food.

 Families were forbidden to make kasundi in the month of a birth or the year of a death in the family, or if some tragedy had occurred to them in the past while making kasundi.
 For families who were not forbidden, failing to make kasundi in a particular year meant they would be forbidden to make any in the next 12 years.
 The way to avoid that was to give away mustard seeds to a Brahmin.

 Renuka Devi Chaudhurani, doyenne of Bengali cuisine, wrote in her book Stree Achaar ("women's rituals") that it was mandatory that a Brahmin makes it, not the women of the household.
 The women were allowed only to wash, dry and pound the mustard seeds, which were then given to the Brahmins.
-For families that had women making it, the role of the Brahmin was still important in setting the time of kasundi making, lighting the fire to boil water for kasundi and putting the water-filler earthenware pot on the stove.
+For families that had women making it, the role of the Brahmin was still important in setting the time of kasundi making, lighting the fire to boil water for kasundi and putting the water-filled earthenware pot on the stove.